rafiu007/publicDocustore/README.md

 # docuStore
 document storage django service the api server has 3 main apis which encompass all business logic.They are explained below.
-Code with unittest is in the test branch  as main branch contains credentials to hosted db.

 # uploadfile